 Students will work full time for 6 weeks with their allocated host organisation in addition to completing the relevant assessment tasks associated with the respective unit of study during their non-working hours.
 Students will be supported by a leading academic from the Business School while undertaking their placement experience.
 The China Placement Program is targeted towards students with the required work visas and language skills to allow them to work with international organisations at their offices based in China.
 This program has a program fee in addition to the unit of study fee.
 Due to the high cost of accommodation in Shanghai, risk policy and management requirements, the University will arrange accommodation for students.
 The cost of the accommodation will be significantly subsidised by the Business School through a reduction in the required program fee.
 All participating students are required to stay in the accommodation organised by the University.

 In addition to a minimum WAM of 60, you will need to have completed at least 48 credit points of undergraduate business units or 24 credit points of postgraduate business units before going on placement.
 You will also need spoken and written Mandarin, and a valid Chinese passport.
-You must be physically located in China in June 2022 to participate in the program.
+You must be physically located in China to participate in the program.
 A minimum number of participants will be required for the program to proceed.

 You will receive 6 credit points towards your degree for successfully completing the program.